dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Matt:**
-yeah but but but classic was like the Jeb Bush right didn't forget it like you just know you're not getting anywhere like the Rubio or something
+yes  but classic was like
+the Jeb Bush right didn't forget it like you just know you're not getting anywhere like the Rubio or something